kresimir71/gigs/docs/gigs.rst

 You get PDF, HTML, Epub output formats.
 When the source is on 'github' then an automatic output appears on 'readthedocs' site.
-You can also have your own local internal secured safe 'readthedocs' server for your company documents.
+You can also have your own, local, internal, secured, safe 'readthedocs' server for your company documents.